unseemly/unseemly.github.io/index.md

 title: Unseemly
 ---

-_Unseemly is still missing some vital pieces.
-This whole description is not yet true._
+_Unseemly is still missing some vital pieces; this is based on what it should become._

 Unseemly is (to my knowledge) the first typed macro-based language.

-Types are great!
-Macros are great!
-But they have historically not played well together.
+I want to use types and macros, but they have historically not played well together.

 # Typed languages and macro-based languages